 Trump implies that if we elect him, we will Make America Great Again.

-Category Design 101 is to go through those iterations and versions behind closed doors and once you launch your strike and bring it public to stay with it.
-Slogan 4.0 just watered down versions 1.0, 2.0 and 3.0.
+One of the failures of category design is change.
+Do not shift from your initial gut instinct.
+Stick to the plan.
+Go through those iterations and versions behind closed doors and once you launch your strike and bring it public to stay with it.
+Slogan 4.0 could have been just be slightly different versions 1.0, 2.0 and 3.0 – but maintain a similar POV.

 Ray Hennessey in Entreprenuer suggests that "'Stronger Together' was designed to be inclusive, but it wasn’t a call to action.
 Yes, people are stronger when they are united, but the slogan seemed like a suggestion to tie all the lifeboats together and ration out the remaining hardtack and water."